 Summer Weddings in the Alps

-Summer weddings in the alps have to be our favorite.
+Summer weddings in the alps have to be my favorite.
 The temperatures remain somewhat mild in the high-alpine, the lakes are refreshing, and everywhere you look there are cows, sheep, and goats grazing in the mountains.
 Summer is the best for getting married in the alps because mountain accessibility is easiest during this time.
 One challenge of summer elopement weddings is the crowds though.
 Many Europeans get one month of vacation time during the summer, with July and August being the busiest.
 If you have the flexibility, opt for late June or early/mid-September, so you can get not only the best of what summer has to offer but also a little more seclusion.

 Best time to hold a summer wedding in the alps: Late-June, July, August, September